ly774508966/vuframe-plugin-unity/README.md

 - How can I enable Augmented Reality?
 Activate the "OnTable" Feature in the Inspector of your Scene Component.
 - With which Unity Versions is this Plug-In compatible?
-The Plug-In for now is only compatible and tested with Unity 4.7.1.
-You can download it from the Unity Download-Archive here: https://unity3d.com/de/get-unity/download/archive
+The Plug-In for now is compatible and tested with all Versions between Unity 4.6.0 and Unity 4.7.2.
+You can download it from the Unity
+Download-Archive here: https://unity3d.com/de/get-unity/download/archive
 - Do I need to have a Unity Plus license (or above) to use the Plug-In?
 No, you can use the Plug-In with Unity Personal (free) within the limitations of your license of the compatible